rameshgkwd05/cs733-raft/README.md

+#NOTE
+The code is not ready for evaluation yet.
+It will be ready for evaluation by Next Monday night ,i.e. 30th March,2014

+Thank you Sir, for your patience.

 # cs733-raft

 This piece of work is an implementation of Raft protocol.
 The reference paper can be found at https://ramcloud.stanford.edu/raft.pdf